-What about magnesium and potassium?
-Supplementation can definitely help, but it’s still wise to prioritize dietary sources.
-Let’s double-click on these minerals now, then we’ll cover nutritional strategies.
+Back to magnesium and potassium, I’m not advising against supplementation.
+It can definitely help, but it’s wise to prioritize dietary sources first.
+Let’s talk about each of these minerals a bit more, and then we’ll cover nutritional strategies.

 Why Magnesium Matters

 Without magnesium, your body would struggle to function.
 Why?
-Because magnesium serves as a cofactor for over 300 enzymatic reactions critical for daily functioning.
+Because magnesium serves as a cofactor for over 300 enzymatic reactions, which are critical for daily functioning.
+Producing ATP (cellular energy), breaking down body fat, synthesizing DNA, and repairing DNA are just a few examples.
+Many more reactions depend upon magnesium too.

-Magnesium also serves as an electrolyte, a charged mineral that conducts electricity in various bodily fluids.
-Electrolytes like sodium, potassium, calcium, and magnesium have a critical job: enabling cellular communication.
+Magnesium also proves useful as an electrolyte, a charged mineral that conducts electricity in various bodily fluids.
+Electrolytes like sodium, potassium, calcium, and magnesium all share the vitally important function of enabling cellular communication.

-The converse is also true: being magnesium sufficient brings many benefits.
-Some examples will help illustrate.
+On the flipside, magnesium sufficiency brings many benefits.
+Some examples will help illustrate:

-First, heart health.
-Magnesium not only suppresses needless inflammation, but also regulates calcification, clotting, and blood vessel relaxation—all crucial for cardiovascular longevity.
+- First, heart health.
+Magnesium suppresses needless inflammation and regulates calcification, clotting, and blood vessel relaxation.
+All are crucial for cardiovascular longevity.

-Higher intakes of magnesium are also linked to lower rates of diabetes, anxiety, and depression.
+- Lastly, higher intakes of magnesium are also linked to better sleep and lower rates of diabetes, anxiety, and depression.
 From mood to sleep to blood sugar regulation, magnesium affects it all.

-For a deep dive on magnesium benefits, check out this blog.
+For a deep dive on magnesium benefits, check out this article.
 Time to switch gears to potassium.

 Why Potassium Matters